azabelmena/.config/README.md

 actual configuration files.
 The actual configuration files for programs here don't really exist (at least, they shouldn't), just the `nix` expressions declaring them.
-If you don't have a `nix` based system (i.e. NixOS, Nix-Darwnin, or just having the `nix` package manager installed), you could do one of the following:
+If you don't have a `nix` based system (i.e. NixOS, Nix-Darwin, or just having the `nix` package manager installed), you could do one of the following:
 1. You could comb through the individual `.nix` files, and reverse enginner and retrofit the configs to your own configuration files (I do not recomend this).